seantrott/homophony_delta/README.md

 ### Frequency data

-Each critical analysis also depends on a file containing **frequency data** for each wordform in that language.
+The critical analyses for English/German/Dutch also depends on a file containing **frequency data** for each wordform in that language.

 These files can be found in `data/frequency`, under the corresponding language directory.